Whirlpool

 - Initial burn-in: For a new Whirlpool oven, run an empty bake cycle at 400–450°F for 30–60 minutes with good ventilation to burn off manufacturing residues.

-- Persistent odor: If the smell persists after several uses and cleaning, inspect insulation around the oven for signs of overheating or contamination; this may require a technician.
+- Persistent odor: If the smell persists after several uses and cleaning, inspect the insulation around the oven for signs of overheating or contamination; this may require a technician.

 Advertisements